 Eva Zalenga made her operatic debut in 2016 singing Papagena in Mozart’s Die Zauberflöte at Landesbühnen Sachsen.
-In collaboration with Philharmonie Dresden, she performed the title role in de Arriaga’s Die arabische Prinzessin in 2017 and has sung Papagena in Mozart’s Die Zauberflöte and Barbarina in Mozart’s Le nozze di Figaro between 2017 and 2019 with Staatsoperette Dresden.
-Eva Zalenga worked with producers Axel Köhler, Philipp Moschitz, Vera Nemirova, Matthias Oldag and Ansgar Weigner and with conductors including Nicolas André, Matthias Foremny, Christoph Gedschold, Jan Michael Horstmann, Modestas Pitrenas, Andreas Schüller.
+She performed the title role in de Arriaga’s Die arabische Prinzessin with Philharmonie Dresden in 2017 and sang Mozart’s Papagena in Die Zauberflöte and Barbarina in Le nozze di Figaro with Staatsoperette Dresden between 2017 and 2019.
+She has worked with directors such as Axel Köhler, Philipp Moschitz, Vera Nemirova, Matthias Oldag and Ansgar Weigner.

 As a concert soloist, Eva Zalenga has sung Franck’s Panis angelicus and Les Sept dernières paroles du Christ en Croix, Mozart’s Requiem, Pergolesi’s Stabat Mater and Schubert’s Mass in G and performed with conductors including Nicolas André, Matthias Foremny, Christoph Gedschold, Jan Michael Horstmann, Modestas Pitrenas and Andreas Schüller.

 Prize of the Bundesverband Deutscher Gesangspädagogen: Bundeswettbewerb Gesang Berlin 2020

 This biography is for information only and should not be reproduced. © Artistainternational, August 2021.